cgoepfert/web/content/authors/admin/_index.md

 ---

 Christina Göpfert is a machine learning PhD candidate.
+She likes to think about how to model and solve non-standard ML problems.
+Outside of work, she's an avid Crossfitter and traveler.